Middlesbrough town centre is on the up.

 At Captain Cook Square, Level X has opened in the former TJ Hughes store, with a state-of-the art electric karting track, golf and vintage gaming machines taking over the first floor and bowling, VR gaming and karaoke pods among the attractions packing out the ground floor.

-The former shopping centre – bought by Middlesbrough Council in 2020 to rebalance the town centre economy – will also be home to a boutique cinema and more food and drink outlets in 2024.
+The former shopping centre – bought by Middlesbrough Council in 2020 to rebalance the town centre economy – will also be home to a boutique cinema in 2025 with work already underway.
+And the town centre’s multiplex cinema has been rescued by Odeon, who will reopen in the town in the building vacated by former owner Cineworld.

-The town centre is already home to thriving bars and restaurants in our independent quarter around Baker and Bedford Street, and on Linthorpe Road.
+The town centre is already home to thriving bars and restaurants in our independent quarter around Baker and Bedford Street, on Linthorpe Road and on Albert Road.

 In Exchange Square in the town’s historic quarter, high-end cabaret cocktail bar and restaurant Bloom has opened close to Middlesbrough Railway Station, which itself is set to be completely revamped in a £34m project to add a new platform and secure more services.